Juniper/terraform-provider-mist/docs/resources/org.md

 page_title: "mist_org Resource - terraform-provider-mist"
 subcategory: "Org"
 description: |-
-  This resource manages the Mist Organization.An organization usually represents a customer - which has inventories, licenses.An Organization can contain multiple sites.
+  This resource manages the Mist Organization.
+  An organization usually represents a customer - which has inventories, licenses.An Organization can contain multiple sites.
 A site usually represents a deployment at the same location (a campus, an office).
 ---

 # mist_org (Resource)

-This resource manages the Mist Organization.An organization usually represents a customer - which has inventories, licenses.An Organization can contain multiple sites.
+This resource manages the Mist Organization.
+An organization usually represents a customer - which has inventories, licenses.An Organization can contain multiple sites.
 A site usually represents a deployment at the same location (a campus, an office).

 ## Example Usage